 My secret to the most flavorful ribs is my rib rub with brown sugar recipe.
 This is the best dry rub for ribs I have ever had, and I guarantee you will feel the same way.
 It’s sweet and salty with a little kick of heat.
 Pair it with your favorite BBQ sauce and you’ll be obsessed!

-Why is this rib rub famous?
+Why is this brown sugar rib rub famous?
 Well, because literally any of my friends who have tried it, will never use another rub on their ribs!
 Give my rib seasoning a try and I know you’ll want to keep a jar of it on hand every time you grill out.

-Sweet and Salty Pork Rib Rub Ingredients
+Brown Sugar Rib Rub Ingredients

 - brown sugar, packed

 - creole seasoning

 - black pepper